jstowers/ReactNative-Albums/README.md

     ```

 3. Use the `<View />` primitive element for positionining and styling of elements nested within, like the `<Text />` element above.
 (Sec.
 6, Lec.
 26)

+---

+### Sunday, March 4, 2018

+# Overview
+Sec.
+7 - Create AlbumList and AlbumDetail components

+_AlbumList_ component will: (1) fetch a list of albums from an API endpoint, and (2) render several AlbumDetail components.

+_AlbumDetail_ component will display an album card for an individual album.
+The album card will include the artist name, album name, and album cover.

+# Functional vs Class Components"
+Sec.
+7, Lec.
+31

+- Functional Component
+    + In React, data goes in, some kind of JSX comes out
+    + Typically used for presenting static data (ex.
+Header component)
+    + Cannot handle fetching data
+    + Easy to write

+    ```javascript
+        const Header = () => {
+            return <Text>Hi there</Text>
+        }
+    ```

+- Class Component
+    + Used for dynamics sources of data
+    + Handles any data that might change, fetching data, user events, etc.
+    + Easier to write larger, more organized components
+    + More complex, but more capability